PM Modi says Centre will repeal three new farm laws, urges protestors to return home

 “Our government has been working for the interest of farmers, and will continue to do so in future,” Modi said.

-Opposition leaders including Congress’ Rahul Gandhi and Navjyot Singh Sidhu, and West Bengal Chief Minister Mamata Banerjee have congratulated the farmers on the Centre’s decision to repeal the laws.
+Opposition leaders including Congress’ Rahul Gandhi and Navjot Singh Sidhu, and West Bengal Chief Minister Mamata Banerjee have congratulated the farmers on the Centre’s decision to repeal the laws.

 “The country’s farmers, through their satyagraha, made arrogance bow its head,” Gandhi tweeted.
 “Congratulations on the victory against injustice!
 Hail India, hail India’s farmers!”